-As this is a rezoning application, notices will be mailed to tenants and owners of properties located within 100 metres (328 feet) of the subject property.
-Notice of the Public Hearing would be placed in two editions of the Victoria News.
-Furthermore, four signs indicating that the property is under consideration for a change in zoning have been in place on the Esquimalt Road, Head Street and Wollaston Street frontage since February 2018 and would be updated to show the date, time, and location of the Public Hearing.
+As this is a rezoning application, notices were mailed to tenants and owners of properties located within 100 metres (328 feet) of the subject property.
+Notice of the Public Hearing was placed in two editions of the Victoria News.
+Furthermore, four signs indicating that the property is under consideration for a change in zoning have been in place on the Esquimalt Road, Head Street and Wollaston Street frontage since February 2018 and were updated to show the date, time, and location of the Public Hearing.